-Cost of sales per square meter of net display area, which is derived by dividing total cost of sales by total square meters of net display area shipped, increased by 13.6% from \wedge 699 thousand in 2021 to \wedge 794 thousand (US\$630) in 2022.
-Cost of sales per panel sold, which is derived by dividing total cost of sales by total number of panels sold, increased by 16.3% from \wedge 98 thousand in 2021 to \wedge 114 thousand (US\$90) in 2022.
-Such increase was due mainly to increases in the proportion within each of our product categories of panel units with differentiated specialty features and newer technologies, which generally have higher cost of sales per panel relative to other panel units within each product category, sold in our product mix, as well as the strengthening of the U.S. dollar against the Korean Won, during the same period.
+Cost of sales per square meter of net display area, which is derived by dividing total cost of sales by total square meters of net display area shipped, increased by 36.8% from W794 thousand in 2022 to W1,086 thousand (US\$841) in 2023.
+Cost of sales per panel sold, which is derived by dividing total cost of sales by total number of panels sold, decreased by 5.2% from W114 thousand in 2022 to W108 thousand (US\$84) in 2023.
+Such changes were due mainly to decreases in the proportion of our large-sized television and IT panels, which generally have higher cost of sales per panel, but lower cost of sales per square meter of net display area, relative to our small- and medium-sized panels primarily in the mobile and others product category, sold in our product mix during the same period.